-For detailed descriptions of the authentication parameters in configuration files, you can refer to Configuring 802.1X Using Configuration Files on page 6.
-When setting up a large number of IP phones, Yealink recommends using the boot file (only applicable to IP phones running firmware version 81 or later) and configuration files.
+For detailed descriptions of the authentication parameters in configuration files, you can refer to

+Configuring 802.1X Using Configuration Files.
+When setting up a large number of IP phones, Yealink recommends using the boot file (for new auto provisioning mechanism) and configuration files.
 If you are provisioning a few phones, you can use the web user interface or phone user interface to configure 802.1X feature.